Last updated 04 June 2021 - Average reading time: Over 10 minutes

 What are the positive effects of ID technology on society?

-And how can your citizens, public and private organizations reap these digital dividends faster?
+And how can citizens, public and private organizations reap these digital dividends faster?

-You'll certainly agree that it's no easy task to set up a national digital identity scheme, launch eGovernment services AND get your citizens on board.
+You'll undoubtedly agree that it's no easy task to set up a national digital identity scheme, improve eGovernment services, AND get your citizens on board.

 So why not leverage your digital ID program on tactics that are already proven to work?